jayhsu0627/Event3DGS/README.md

 # ESplat: Event Camera 3D Gaussian Splatting
 This is the unofficial implementation for [Event3DGS: Event-based 3D Gaussian Splatting for High-Speed Robot Egomotion (CoRL 2024)](https://arxiv.org/abs/2406.02972).
-This work was completed as a course project in "CMSC 848B - Selected Topics in Information Processing: Computational Imaging", at the University of Maryland."
+This work was completed as a course project in "CMSC 848B - Selected Topics in Information Processing: Computational Imaging" at the University of Maryland.